Decker School of Nursing Undergraduate Student Handbook

-The DSON Innovative Simulation and Practice Center is to be used only by students enrolled in the undergraduate and graduate programs and by faculty and staff.
-Individuals who are not enrolled in the Decker School of Nursing are not to use the Innovative Practice Center without express permission of the IPC coordinator or Director of Undergraduate Programs.
+The DSON Innovative Simulation and Practice Center (ISPC) is to be used only by students enrolled in the undergraduate and graduate programs and by faculty and staff.
+Individuals who are not enrolled in the Decker School of Nursing are not to use the center without express permission of the director of the ISPC or the director of undergraduate programs.

-Students may be recorded on videotape, film, audiotape, paper, digital medium, or otherwise, by the University, its agents, servants, or employees.
-By agreeing to attend the Decker School of Nursing, all students authorize the use of such recording for any proper and legitimate educational or commercial purpose by the university, either on or off campus.
-Students acknowledge the University's ownership of recorded material and further agree that student names, likeness and biography may be used for the purpose of promoting the program.
-Those students wishing to opt out of being recorded should contact the Innovative Simulation and Practice Center Coordinator.
+Students may be recorded on videotape, film, audiotape, paper, digital medium or otherwise by the University, its agents, servants or employees.
+By agreeing to attend the Decker School of Nursing, all students authorize the use of such recording for any proper and legitimate educational or commercial purpose by the University, either on or off campus.
+Students acknowledge the University's ownership of recorded material and further agree that student names, likenesses and biography may be used for the purpose of promoting the program.
+Those students wishing to opt out of being recorded should contact the Innovative Simulation and Practice Center director.

 DSON policy is that attendance at all laboratory experiences is required.

 - The student must call the lab instructor before laboratory begins.

 - The student must meet with the instructor before the next laboratory to discuss whether it is possible to meet course objectives.

 - An Absence from Clinical Laboratory form will be obtained, completed by the student and submitted to the instructor explaining the reason for the absence.
 Individual faculty will choose appropriate actions in relation to mastery of objectives.
 A copy of the form will also be attached to the clinical evaluation form.